Am I eligible for patient transport?

 Is there any support for patients on low income?

 If you are on low income, you may be able to claim a refund under the ‘Healthcare Travel Costs Scheme’ – HTCS.
 This covers the cost of travelling to hospitals or other NHS premises for NHS-funded treatment or a diagnostic test arranged by a doctor or dentist.
-Further information is available in a separate leaflet ‘HC11 – Help with health costs’ or on NHS choices.
+Further information is available in a separate leaflet ‘HC11 – Help with health costs’ or on the NHS UK website.

 How do I book patient transport?